That reaction, pumping her arms, is what I will always remember the day Bianca Andreescu won the US Open.

 I then began to "shop it around", not really knowing what I was doing - submitting it to contests and pitching it to producers.
 When it made it through to the quarterfinals of a contest called Slamdance, I thought, "wow, this is easy."
 Ha!
 I can easily say that trying to get a screenplay into the film industry is next to impossible.
 Progress stalled and I became very disillusioned.
 I stopped writing.
 A couple years later, I decided I needed more than just one script, so I regained my confidence and churned out script after script in a wide-variety of genres.
 10 years since that screenwriting course, I have a portfolio of 10 screenplays - some of which have gotten into producers hands... but have sat there.

-Last fall, I read an article about the surge in interest in YA novels, and especially those that featured diversity.
+Last fall, I read an article about the surge in interest in YA novels.
 I had an epiphany: I have the perfect YA novel - my screenplay Lost Together, and I already have an outline (my screenplay).
 With my decision made, I used NaNoWriMo in November as my vehicle to push me to write my novel.
 Through several months, many breaks, sleepless nights, eye strain, back pain, re-writes, revisions, polishes and re-polishes, I finished Lost Together - the novel, last month.

 About my book...